 In this last stage, it’s important the company creates a record of whether the proposed solution actually solved the problem, and recommends future action.

 Quality Management Systems (QMS)

 The Deming ‘Plan-Do-Check-Act’ cycle makes it very easy for any organization to implement a strong Quality Management System (QMS).

-Nowadays, there are powerful and multifaceted eQMS programmes (entirely digital quality management systems) that provide much more than simply organizing quality processes for a company.
+Nowadays, there are powerful and multifaceted eQMS programs (entirely digital quality management systems) that provide much more than simply organizing quality processes for a company.
 Such all-in-one QMS software streamlines and optimizes quality, and often even non-quality, procedures to save a company time, money and other resources.
 For example, providing an easier way to train and assess employees.

 Good eQMS software stores data securely in the cloud, freeing up physical storage space but also making access for those who need it easier - the cloud can be logged into from any location and on any device.
 That opens up collaboration opportunities, speeds up audits, and allows teams to move freely around the globe.

 Quality results, policies, quality specifications, compliance requirements and standard operating procedures can be found in a few clicks from a central hub in an eQMS.
 That enables data transparency and also the useful interlinking of processes like CAPAs and change control.